alancher/Retry-Microstrategy-Failed-Subscriptions/README.md

 # Retry-Microstrategy-Failed-Subscriptions

 ## Goal
-The goal is to retry Microstrategy subscriptions that have failed
+The goal is to retry Microstrategy subscriptions that have failed.
+The script was written on Python 3.6

 ## How to use it